Chocolate Covered Cherries with that liquid center aren't nearly as hard to make as they might seem. In fact, they are quite easy and quite delicious.

 Assemble & Dip the Cherries

-- Using a small scoop, scoop out a ball of fondant and roll it between your palms.
+- Using a (affiliate link)small scoop, scoop out a ball of fondant and roll it between your palms.
 The amount of fondant you will need for each cherry is about 2 teaspoons.
 Place the fondant ball on a parchment lined sheet pan.

-- Place a small piece of parchment on top and either press down with your palm to form a circle or use a rolling pin or even this meat tenderizer worked great!
+- Place a small piece of parchment on top and either press down with your palm to form a circle or use a rolling pin or even this (affiliate link)meat tenderizer worked great!
 I used the flat side.

 - Wrap the fondant around the cherry and roll between your palms to make a smooth ball.
 You want to get it as smooth as possible so your cherries are smooth when dipped in chocolate.
 Repeat for each cherry and then put the tray in the freezer for about 30 minutes.